-Some domestic laws deal with hardship situations, through rules intended to protect the disadvantaged party where events have rendered performance more onerous than could reasonably have been anticipated at the time of the conclusion of the contract.
-The solutions adopted by national laws, however, may be substantially different from country to country.
-When national laws provide for the parties to renegotiate the contract and the renegotiation fails, the consequences of such failure may vary: under some laws the disadvantaged party will only be entitled to terminate the contract, while under others the disadvantaged party will have the right to request adaptation of the contract to the changed circumstances by the judge or arbitrator.
+Several domestic laws deal with hardship situations, through rules intended to protect the disadvantaged party in case events have rendered performance more onerous than could reasonably have been anticipated at the time of the conclusion of the contract.
+However the solutions adopted by national laws may be substantially different from country to country.
+When the national laws request the parties to renegotiate the contract, and the renegotiation fails, the consequences of such failure may vary: under some laws the disadvantaged party will only be entitled to terminate the contract, while under others the disadvantaged party will have the right to request adaptation of the contract to the changed circumstances by the judge or arbitrator.

 In order to increase certainty, parties may wish to regulate this situation in their agreement, independently from the law governing the contract.
-The ICC Hardship Clause intends to satisfy this need through a standard clause that can be included in an individual contract.
+The ICC Hardship Clause intends to satisfy this need through a standard clause which can be included in an individual contract.

-Since one of the most disputed issues in this context is whether it is appropriate to have the contract adapted by a third party (judge, arbitrator) where the parties are unable to agree on a negotiated solution, the clause provides three options for the parties to choose among, relating to adaptation or termination.
+Since one of the most disputed issues is whether it is appropriate to have the contract adapted by a third party (judge, arbitrator) in case the parties are unable to agree on a negotiated solutions, the clause provides two options between the parties must choose: adaptation or termination

 1. A party to a contract is bound to perform its contractual duties even if events have rendered performance more onerous than could reasonably have been anticipated at the time of the conclusion of the contract.